manticoresoftware/manticoresearch/docs/indexing/indexes.rst

 Change of tokenization settings requires a remaking in case of plain indexes.
 For Real-Time indexes, these can be made on-the-fly using
 :ref:`ALTER RECONFIGURE<alter_syntax>` but they will affect only new content added to index, as it's not possible yet to re-tokenize already indexed texts.

-Some settings like :ref:`mlock` and :ref:`ondisk_attrs`, which don't alter in any way the index, don't require an index rebuild, just a reload.
+Some settings like :ref:`access_plain_attrs`, which don't alter in any way the index, don't require an index rebuild, just a reload.